Assessment, Learning, and Student Success: Assessment, Learning, and School Improvement Concentration, Ed.D.

 - submit a current vitae including education and employment history, experience with school improvement, professional presentations and publications, awards, recognitions, etc.;

-- participate in an interview with the Assessment, Learning, and School Improvement doctoral program admission committee as part of the admissions process.
+- participate in an interview with the Assessment, Learning, and Student Success doctoral program admission committee as part of the admissions process.

 NOTE: Accepted students will be required to attest to their commitment to the cohort and to contribute the necessary quality and quantity of time and energy to ensure the success of this community of learners as each student prepares to lead an effort to significantly improve her/his school or school district.

 NOTE: International students will be required to meet MTSU's English language proficiency requirements in addition to the program admission requirements.

 Use of Prior Earned Credits

 A master's degree is not required for entry to this program.
 Students with a master's degree in a related field may have up to 15 hours of previous coursework applied after determination that the content of the courses is directly equivalent to existing courses in the curriculum.
 Students entering with an Ed.S. degree in a related field may have up to 30 hours of previous coursework applied after determination that the content of the courses is directly equivalent to existing courses in the curriculum.
 No more than 15 hours at the 6000 (master's) level may be applied to degree requirements.
 All previous coursework and requests for substitutions must meet MTSU College of Graduate Studies guidelines and be approved by the Program Admissions Committee.